alikerr/alikerr.github.io/content/english/grex/_index.md

 ---
 weight: 2000
+title: "Grex: High Performance Computing Cluster at University of Manitoba"
 linkTitle: "Home"
-title: "Grex: High Performance Computing Cluster at University of Manitoba"
 description: "All you need to know about Grex and how to use it for running jobs"
 titleIcon: "fa-solid fa-user-gear"
 categories: ["Information"]
-#banner: true
+banner: true
-#bannerContent: "__SCRATCH - OS and LUSTRE UPDATES - April 3-17, 2023__"
+bannerContent: "__SCRATCH - OS and LUSTRE UPDATES__"
 #tags: ["Content management"]
 ---